-Massachusetts school districts will receive approximately $2.8 billion in state and federal pandemic relief money over the 2021–22 school year and fall 2024.
-The money is primarily in the form of federal coronavirus relief funds, and districts can spend it on a wide range of priorities in order to meet students' academic, social, emotional, and mental health needs resulting from the pandemic.
+Massachusetts school districts are receiving approximately $2.8 billion in state and federal pandemic relief money between 2020 and fall 2024.
+The money is in the form of federal coronavirus relief funds, and districts can spend it on a wide range of priorities to meet students' academic, social, emotional, and mental health needs.

-The U.S. Department of Agriculture extended school meal waivers, allowing universal free school meals to continue throughout the state through the end of the 2021-22 school year.
+Massachusetts has extended universal free school meals, making National School Lunch Program meals available at no charge to all students during the 2022–23 school year.
 Families in need of food assistance can also consider applying for the Supplemental Nutrition Assistance Program (SNAP).
-SNAP outreach materials are available online in 11 languages.

-The pandemic has affected different students in different ways, and in some cases, students' mental health has suffered.
-If you have specific concerns about your child as they start school this fall, let their teacher and school counselor know.
-Your insight is valuable information that can help the school to serve your child better.
+The pandemic disrupted lives in different ways, and in some cases, students' mental health has suffered.
+If you have specific concerns about your child, let their teacher and school counselor know.
+You can also find resources at Handhold MA.

 In some cases, the information you might be looking for can be found by contacting your local school district, because they know the details about your child's individual school.
-You can also visit our family webpage to access a range of topics for parents and guardians.
+You can also visit our family webpage to access information on a range of topics.